Start working on a superyacht by completing the following steps:

-4. Choose a location to start working as yacht crew.
+4. Choose a location to join a superyacht.

-When looking for your first job on a yacht it is essential to be in the right place at the right time.
-There are numerous options and many factors to take into consideration when selecting your location, however the two most popular areas for working on a super yacht are:
+When looking for your first job it is essential to be in the right place at the right time.
+There are a lot of factors to take into consideration when selecting your location, however, the two most popular areas for working on a superyacht are:

 5. Obtain the correct Visas & documentation for the relevant superyacht hub.

-It is essential to obtain the correct Visa for the country you plan to work in.
-It is important to understand the types of Visas as well as the local laws in respect to job seeking.
+It is essential to obtain the correct visa for the country you plan to work in.
+It is important to understand the types of Visas as well as the local laws in regard to job seeking.

 6. Create a superyacht crew CV.

-A professional and well structured superyacht CV will help differentiate you from the other job seekers looking to enter the industry.
+A professional and well-structured superyacht CV will help differentiate you from other job seekers looking to enter the industry.

-Superyachting CV's have a different structure to normal CV's.
-If your CV is not laid out appropriately, your chances of being considered for a position are very slim.
+Superyacht crew resumes have a different structure to normal CV's.
+If your CV is not laid out appropriately, your chances of being considered for a position are slim.
 The sooner your CV is presentable, the sooner you can start applying for jobs.

 Examples and more information on how to create a great CV can be found on the links below.

-Finding the right job in the super yachting industry takes time and commitement.
+Finding the right job in the superyacht industry takes time and commitment.

-Available jobs on superyachts are most commonly found through crew agents, dockwalking, social media pages, job boards.
-Networking and good social conduct will have a greatly positive impact on the likelyhood of finding a good job.
+Good social conduct will have a greatly positive impact on the likelihood of you finding a job.